The EGYM station at David Lloyd Meridian Eppendorf

 That’s exactly what the experts at our Berlin, Hamburg and Frankfurt clubs, David Lloyd Meridian Spa & Fitness, have created: a swift full-body workout that you can easily achieve in your lunch break.

-This short but mighty routine uses the EGYM Smart Strength system, which you’ll find in many David Lloyd clubs across the UK and Europe.
+This short but mighty routine uses the Intuitive Strength Circuit, which you’ll find in many David Lloyd clubs across the UK and Europe.

-New to EGYM?
+New to Intuitive Strength Circuit?
 Not a problem.
 Before the initial training session, you can do a simple test to measure flexibility, strength and endurance, as well as body measurements such as body fat, body water and basal metabolic rate.

 Just 30-35 minutes a day gives you a full-body workout that helps you achieve your training goals with maximum efficiency.